MMODM/mmodm/README.md

 ##MMODM
-A Massive Multiplayer Online Drum Machine powered by Twitter stream API!
+A Massive Multiplayer Online Drum Machine powered by the Twitter stream API!

 ###Install & Run